springernature/vpat/springerlink.md

 **Product Description**: SpringerLink provides researchers with access to scientific documents from journals, books, series, protocols, reference works and proceedings.
 This report refers entirely to the accessibility of all content published at the subdomain link.springer.com, including informational pages, and all content found at checkout.springer.com.
 **Date**: 27 February 2019
 **Contact information**: accessibility@springernature.com
-**Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with assistive technologies.
+**Evaluation Methods Used**: Conformance to the listed accessibility standards has been evaluated by Springer Nature using a combination of static analysis tools and manual testing with Assistive Technologies.

 ## Applicable Standards/Guidelines